captbaritone/webamp/README.md

 - [Spotiamp](http://spotiamp.com/) The folks at Spotify reimplemented Winamp as a frontend for Spotify.
 Not in a browser, and only runs on Windows.

-## Compiling

-You don't need to compile the code, because this is Javascript.
-You only need to run the index.html file with a normal web browser, and you're good to go.

 ## Thanks